Froghopper with widespread UK distribution.

 As is typical with froghoppers, they have two stout spines on the outer edge of the hind tibia, as well as several smaller spines at the tip.

-The Aphrophora genus can be recognised by the keel running down the midline of the head and pronotum, and the particular species by the colour pattern.
+The Aphrophora genus can be recognised by their large size in comparison to other froghopper species, and the pale ridge (‘keel’) running down the midline of the head and pronotum.
+The four species that occur in Britain can be distinguished by their markings.